-Ketosis in Cattle: A Costly Threat to Dairy Production in Ireland
+Ketosis in Cattle: A Costly Threat to dairy production

 Tue, 14th Mar, 2023

-The symptoms of Ketosis are: Decreased appetite, decreased milk production, loss weight, sweet or fruity breath, lethargy / weakness, digestive disturbances (diarrhoea and bloating), increased urination and drinking.
+The symptoms of Ketosis in cattle are: Decreased appetite, decreased milk production, weight loss, sweet or fruity breath, lethargy / weakness, digestive disturbances (e.g. diarrhoea and bloating), increased urination and drinking.

-The consequences of Ketosis are: decreased milk production, loss weight, reproductive problems (retained placenta and infertility) and increased susceptibility to other diseases.
+The consequences of Ketosis are: decreased milk production, weight loss, reproductive problems (retained placenta and infertility) and increased susceptibility to other diseases.

-The causes of ketosis is the metabolic imbalance between glucose and fatty acid utilization.
+The cause of ketosis in cattle is the metabolic imbalance between glucose and fatty acid utilization.
 This imbalance can be caused by:

 • Poor nutrition

-• Negative - energy balance during early lactation, when cows are consuming less feed but producing larger quantities of milk.
+• Negative energy balance during early lactation.
+This is a time when cows are consuming less feed but producing larger quantities of milk.

 Image thanks to Mathias Beckmann